 - Name

-- Gender
+- Gender (We need to be PC here so...)
 Male, Female, LGBTQ+

 - Current Age

 - Date of Birth

-- Starting Height (We have a history of people gaining lost height, like Mick Foley)
+- Starting Height (We have a history of people gaining lost height...Mick Foley)

 - Starting Weight

 - Current Resting Heart Rate this should be measured while at a period of rest.
 Use a heart monitor on the DDPY app to help.

 - Current Blood Pressure

 - Do you have any injuries?

 - Do you suffer from any conditions?
-(List any medical or other conditions that could affect your exercise or diet)
+(We need the standardized checklist here too...I'll find an example)

 - Do you take any medications?

 - Do you have any allergies?

 - Do you drink alcohol?
 If yes, what is your weekly average consumption?

-- Do you take any recreational drugs? - Do you smoke?
-How many cigarettes/cigars per day? - What are your goals? - Where do you see yourself in the next 3 months? - What do you struggle with? (ex: counting calories/Exercise/Time) - What is your current diet? - On average how many hours do you sleep per night? - How often are you willing to workout/ What is your day-to-day schedule? (days a week/times per day/time of day) - Are you willing to try new foods? - Do you currently do any other form of exercise?
-(How often, days/times) - Are you willing to be held accountable? - Are you willing to try new workouts and different instructors? - Are you willing to do The List?
+- Do you take any recreational drugs?

+- Do you smoke?
+How many cigarettes/cigars per day?

+- What are your goals?

+- Where do you see yourself in the next 3 months?

+- What do you struggle with? (ex: counting calories/Exercise/Time)

+- What is your current diet?

+- On average how many hours do you sleep per night?

+- How often are you willing to workout/ What is your day-to-day schedule? (days a week/ times per day/time of day)

+- Are you willing to try new foods?

+- Do you currently do any other form of exercise?
+(How often, days/times)

+- Are you willing to be held accountable?

+- Are you willing to try new workouts and different instructors?

+- Are you willing to do The List?